-Major developments and increased movement at 17 weeks
+Major developments and increased movement in week 17 of pregnancy

 Now weighing roughly 150g (just over 5oz)1 and measuring around 13cm from crown to rump2, your baby’s body is growing bigger and becoming more in proportion with their head1.